 The TEST key initiates an instrument self-test.
-Pressing the TEST key activates a scrolling sequence on the display that shows the product model number, software version, and all set point and alarm values.
+Pressing the TEST key activates a scrolling sequence on the display that shows the product model number, software version, and alarm values.
 The unit then performs a self test that tests the display, indicator lights, audible alarm, and internal electronics to ensure they are operating properly.
-If a problem with the unit exists, DATA ERROR will be displayed.
-The user should have qualified personal determine the problem with the unit.
+If a problem with the unit exists, "DATA ERROR" will be displayed.
+You should have qualified personnel determine the problem with the unit.